What does a stockbroker do?

 Before making trades, a stockbroker may use technical or fundamental analysis, or both.
 Technical analysis primarily involves reading charts from which the trader can deduce the likely next price moves.
 On the other hand, fundamental analysis involves evaluating the underlying pros and cons of a company, which will give the trader reasons to buy or sell its stock.

-See also What is an apprenticeship program?
+See also What does an interface designer do?

 The most common stock derivatives that traders work with are instruments known as options.
 Basically, they give the trader the option to buy or sell a specific stock at a certain price within a certain period of time.
 In addition, the trader can carry out OTC transactions, which are normally carried out through a network of interconnected computers and telephones.
 In such a network, the trader can trade with other traders to buy or sell shares.